 Need-based aid is distributed through the university’s Financial Aid Office.

 International students, please note: In order to attend The University of Tulsa Graduate School, you must submit a Confirmation of Financial Resources (CFR) stating that you have sufficient funds to attend TU.
 For a copy of the CFR, click here.
 Financial assistance for first year international students is rare.

-After the Graduate School receives your application and associated materials, we will send you regular emails that list application materials the Graduate School is still missing or informs you that your application is complete.
+After the Graduate School receives your application we will send you regular emails that list application materials the Graduate School is still missing or inform you that your application is complete.
 It is your responsibility to ensure we receive all missing materials.

 For application requirements for all students, click here.